 Subcontracting pharmacovigilance activities

 The MAH may subcontract certain activities of the pharmacovigilance system to third parties.
 It shall nevertheless retain full responsibility for the completeness and accuracy of the pharmacovigilance system master file (PSMF).

 The MAH will have to draw up a list of its existing subcontracts between itself and the third parties, specifying the products and territories concerned.

 When delegating any activities concerning the pharmacovigilance system and its master file, the MAH retains ultimate responsibility for the pharmacovigilance system, submission of information about the PSMF's location, maintenance of the PSMF and its provision to competent authorities upon request.
 Detailed written agreements describing the roles and responsibilities for the PSMF's content, submissions and management, as well as to govern the conduct of pharmacovigilance in accordance with the legal requirements, should be in place.

-For more guidance on the requirements for pharmacovigilance system and PSMF, please refer to the relevant modules of the guideline on good pharmacovigilance practices.
+For more guidance on the requirements for pharmacovigilance system and PSMF, please refer to the relevant good pharmacovigilance practices (GVP) module.

-Applicants are encouraged to request a PSMF number (MFL EVCODE) in advance of the MAA.
+Applicants are encouraged to request a PSMF number (MFL EVCODE) in advance of the marketing authorisation application.